f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

 | r10900       | 36                     | 1,2,4,6,8,10,12,14,16,18,20,22,24,26,28,30,32,34,36 | 4,8,36 – F5OS-A 1.7.0                   | 2                                |
 +--------------+------------------------+-----------------------------------------------------+-----------------------------------------+----------------------------------+

-F5OS-A 1.8.0 adds BIG-IP Next support for the rSeries r2000/r4000 devices, as well as the r12000-DS platforms.
+F5OS-A 1.8.0 adds BIG-IP Next support for the rSeries r2000/r4000 devices (Early Access Mode), as well as the r12000-DS platforms.
 F5OS-A 1.8.1 will add BIG-IP Next support for the rSeries FIPS platforms (r5920-DF/r10920-DF).

 ..
 Note:: There will be a phasing of supported vCPU options for BIG-IP Next and maximum numbers of Next Tenants per device across future F5OS and BIG-IP Next releases.